 Example of How to use Metal Detector Discrimination / Sensitivity: Garrett ACE 400

-The Garrett ACE 400 comes equipped with three different +/- sets of buttons: one which controls sensitivity, one which controls discrimination, and one which controls both by simplifying the settings down to the type of object you are looking to find.
+The Garrett ACE 400 (Link to Kellyco) comes equipped with three different +/- sets of buttons: one which controls sensitivity, one which controls discrimination, and one which controls both by simplifying the settings down to the type of object you are looking to find.

 The custom function allows a user to create their own desired profile for sensitivity and DISC.